12 Ways to Build Credit When You Have No Credit History

 - Consider a student credit card.
 If you spend conscientiously, student credit cards designed for young borrowers can be a way of building a credit history.
 These introductory cards have disadvantages, including low borrowing limits and higher interest rates.
 You shouldn’t apply for one of these cards unless you are confident you have the money to meet the monthly bills.

 - Make on-time payments every month.
 The golden rule for anyone building a credit history and credit score is: PAY ON TIME!
 That is, by far, the most important component in calculating your credit score.
-It’s also a very good personal finance habit.
+If you’re 90-180 days late making payments, you’re account could be turned over to a collection agency and that could be very damaging to your credit score.
+Paying on time is just a good personal and financial habit to form.

 - Don’t use too much credit.
 The second biggest component of your credit score is how much of your available credit you use.
 The goal should be to use less than 30%.
 That means if you have a $1,000 card, don’t have more than $300 worth of charges on it.